Woman in critical condition after car goes into icy retention pond

 Crews were dispatched to the Sundance Apartments, near Emerson Avenue and Southport Road, just before 8:30 p.m.
 Saturday on a report of a vehicle into a pond.

-The woman driving the SUV turned left instead of right and continued to drive 150 feet across a retention pond near the apartments, Rita Reith with IFD said.
+The woman driving the car – the only occupant – turned left instead of right and continued to drive 150 feet across a retention pond near the apartments, Rita Reith with IFD said.

 The driver called police, and her call dropped as the vehicle went into the water, Reith said.

-Two IFD divers went in and brought the woman out of the water; she was taken to an area hospital for treatment.
+Two IFD divers went in and brought the woman out of the water; she was taken to Sidney & Lois Eskenazi Hospital for treatment.

-Crews were in the process of retrieving the vehicle from the icy pond as of 9:30 p.m., as it was still not clear whether another person was inside when it went into the water.
+Crews were in the process of retrieving the vehicle from the icy pond as of 9:30 p.m.
+However, attempts to retrieve the vehicle from the pond were stopped after the driver’s dear became frozen.